-In an inferior position, Fe is the cause of an inability in its user to receive or give love, or more generally to understand the most human language there is: emotional language.
+In an inferior position, Fe is the cause of an inability in its user to receive or give love, or more generally, to understand the most human language there is: emotional language.
 Fe inferior users lack empathy and are often unable to understand people in depth, preventing them from developing true intimate and trusting relationships with others.
-This lack of understanding of others can lead Fe inferior users to isolate themselves, or even to adopt anti-social behaviors and develop social anxiety.
+This lack of understanding of others can lead Fe inferior users to isolate themselves, or even to adopt anti-social behaviors or develop social anxiety.

 Unfortunately (or fortunately) for them, humans are social beings and are made to live with other humans.
-This means that Fe inferior users are bound to have to talk to individuals one day or another, so how will they do it?
+This means that Fe inferior users are bound to have to talk to individuals one day or another—so how will they do it?

 Some are aware of their inability to understand others, so their greatest fear is that they will be rejected from the social group because of it.
 In response to this, they will try to display a minimalist Fe, being constantly kind and trying never to frustrate anyone for fear of being rejected.
 Conversely, others will never want to be limited by the “social nonsense” of a group’s recognized emotions and values, which are far too illogical for their Ti dominant.
 They will not hesitate to tell the truth without ever worrying about what others feel.

-However, when they feel emotions, they often act like a tidal wave, whether positive or negative.
+However, when they feel emotions, they often act like a tidal wave—whether positive or negative.
 When emotions appear on the surface, it is often already too late.
-In spite of the users effort not to communicate those emotions, when they do occur, they are uncontrolled and felt with intense purity, so that the user can even lose control over reason.
+In spite of the users’ effort not to communicate those emotions, when they do occur, they are uncontrolled and felt with intense purity so that the user can even lose control over reason.
 From an inability to speak because of love, to trembling during anger, to violent emotional outbursts, Fe inferior users know that this is a part of them that they do not have access to.

 However, some Fe inferior users can become the most protective people in society in a mature and selfless way.
-When they are able to grasp what they feel, show empathy and understanding, and improve their emotional intelligence, they get rid of the one thing that blocks them from exposing themselves to the tasty happiness of true friendships or love relationships.
+When they are able to grasp what they feel, show empathy and understanding, and improve their emotional intelligence, they get rid of the one thing that blocks them from exposing themselves to the happiness of true friendships or romantic relationships.

 Individuality Functions: Ti – Fi